Discovering Chamonix – Part 4

 This is the stuff that helps you move away from crag climbing and move to longer objectives.
 You probably don’t need much of this at Great Falls, Seneca, or Safe Harbor.
 But to move deeper into the mountains and climb more complex objectives, this stuff becomes important.

-3. Speed – Rose and I have been furiously working on this one.
+By the way, those things I list above are (super) far from a complete list… - Speed – Rose and I have been furiously working on this one.
 I’m not talking about speed climbing, I’m talking about how efficiently you and your partner move over the entire objective (approach, climb, decent, and transitions during the whole process).
 This is more than just fitness, though that’s certainly part of it.

 Do you need rests every 15 minutes on a long, steep approach?
 Are you unnecessarily ‘buttoning up’ a pitch on trad (both time intensive to set and clean)?
 How long are you spending at belay stations getting things sorted before the next person climbs?
 How can you make any transition faster?
 Is your rope always getting stuck on rappel?
 How much weight are you carrying with you?
 Do you have a liter of water left when you get back to the car?